WildMeOrg/wildbook-ia/README.md

 python -m ibeis.model.hots.chip_match --exec-show_ranked_matches --show --qaid 86
 ```

 # Spatial Verification
 ![alt text](http://i.imgur.com/VCz0j9C.jpg "sver")
 ```bash
 python -m vtool.spatial_verification --test-spatially_verify_kpts
 ```

+## Self Installing Executabes:

+Unfortunately we have not released self-installing-executables for IBEIS yet.
+We plan to release these "soon".

+However there are old HotSpotter (the software which IBEIS is based on)
+binaries available.
+These can be downloaded from: http://cs.rpi.edu/hotspotter/

 # Internal Modules